Raw milk: Australia

-The sale of raw milk for drinking purposes is illegal in all states and territories in Australia, as is all raw milk cheese.
+The sale of raw milk for drinking purposes is illegal in all states and territories in Australia, since the 1940s, as is all raw milk cheese.
 This has been circumvented somewhat by selling raw milk as bath milk.
 An exception to the cheese rule has been made for two French cheeses and twelve cheeses from the United Kingdom.
 There is some indication of share owning cows, allowing the "owners" to consume the raw milk, but also evidence that the government is trying to close this loophole.

 On 8 November 2015, four-year-old Apu Khangura died of hemolytic–uremic syndrome, and seven other children became seriously ill following the consumption of raw milk.
 In response, the Victorian government created new regulations that require producers to treat raw milk to reduce pathogens or to make the product unpalatable to taste, such as making it bitter.

 New Zealand

-Raw milk for drinking and raw milk products can be made and sold in New Zealand, but are highly regulated to offset the pathogen risk.
+Raw milk for drinking and raw milk products can be produced and sold in New Zealand, but are highly regulated to offset the pathogen risk.
 Producers of raw milk for sale to consumers must be registered.
 Raw milk must either be collected by the purchaser from the producer's farm or delivered to the purchaser's home.

+South America

+In Brazil, selling raw milk has been banned since 1969.

+One Health considerations

+The risks associated with raw milk consumption can be better understood through a One Health framework, which recognizes the interconnectedness of human, animal, and environmental health.

+Pathogens such as Salmonella, Escherichia coli, and Listeria monocytogenes may originate in livestock and be transmitted to humans through contaminated milk.

+In dairy cattle, infections such as mastitis can increase the likelihood of bacterial contamination during milk production.

+Environmental factors also play a significant role in the transmission of pathogens.
+Improper manure management, contaminated water sources, and agricultural runoff can introduce or amplify microbial contamination in dairy production systems.

+These environmental pathways may contribute to both direct contamination of milk and indirect exposure through crops and water.

+From a public health perspective, the consumption of unpasteurized milk has been associated with outbreaks of foodborne illness, particularly among vulnerable populations such as children, the elderly, and immunocompromised individuals.

+Prevention strategies, therefore, require coordinated efforts across multiple sectors, including veterinary health, environmental management, and food safety regulation.

+A One Health approach emphasizes integrated interventions, such as improving animal health monitoring, ensuring proper sanitation and manure handling practices, and promoting pasteurization to reduce the risk of zoonotic disease transmission.